Trump laments 'hate in our country' after synagogue murders, says armed guards would have helped

 "I think they should stiffen up laws, and I think they should very much bring the death penalty into vogue," he said.

-Asked about his close relationship with the National Rifle Association, Trump emphasized his view that having armed guards at the temple might have made a difference — and said it might be necessary to have them at all houses of worship in the United States.
+Asked by reporters about his close relationship with the National Rifle Association, Trump stressed his view that having armed guards at the synagogue might have made a difference — and said it might be necessary to have them at all houses of worship in the United States.

-"I hate to think of it that way," he said.
+"I hate to think of it that way," the president said.
 "It's certainly an option."

+He said that he will travel to Pittsburgh but declined to elaborate on when he'll make the trip.

-Vice President Mike Pence addressed the murders during an appearance in Las Vegas.
+Vice President Mike Pence also addressed the murders during an appearance in Las Vegas.

 "What happened in Pittsburgh today was not just criminal, it was evil," Pence said, adding praise for the "swift response" of law enforcement.
 "There is no place in America for violence or anti-Semitism."